koivel/runelite-plugin/README.md

 - That's it Koivel will start tracking your XP gains, loot, drops, and other stats updating the dashboards giving you access to your data.

+# How does the server work?
+The server is open source.
+Check it out at https://github.com/koivel/air

-# How do I get help or get involved?
+# How do I get help, get involved, or request features?
-We have a Discord you can join to contact us or ask questions! https://discord.gg/SgcfNBJGpM
+We have a Discord you can join to contact us, provide feedback/feature requests, or ask questions! https://discord.gg/SgcfNBJGpM